manishambule0234/AWS-Project/S3 Static Website/README.md

+README: Hosting a Static Website on AWS S3

 🚀 Introduction
 If you need to host a static website inexpensively, AWS S3 offers an easy, fast, and cost-effective solution.
 With AWS S3, you only pay for the storage you use, and you can even get up to 5GB of storage free of charge for a year within the AWS Free Tier.